laurennicoleroth/paper-kit-react/README.md

 ## Documentation

-The documentation for the Paper Kit React is hosted at our [website](https://demos.creative-tim.com/paper-kit-react/#/documentation/introduction?ref=pkr-github-readme).
+The documentation for the Wanderly is hosted at our [website](https://demos.creative-tim.com/paper-kit-react/#/documentation/introduction?ref=pkr-github-readme).

 ## File Structure